 I’m pretty conservative and have never dyed my hair any shade that could be considered flamboyant or radical.
 As an introvert I hate to stand out in a crowd.
 The thought of it makes me blush so I’ll probably end up looking like a flamingo with cheeks to match my hair.
 I needed some courage and that came in the form of my beautiful niece Ally who LOVES to stand out in a crowd and possesses such a lively spirit that she’ll boost my confidence when I need it the most.
 Ally has been a wonderful support to me over the last few months.
 She was the person I turned to when I knew I was having my mastectomies because she’s been through breast surgeries herself.
 Having someone to talk to who has been through this has been a blessing.

 The very fact that I could have risk reducing surgeries is entirely due to the discovery of BRCA2 in the mid 1990’s.
 Before that, entire families were devastated by breast and ovarian cancer striking again and again through multiple generations.
-It’s now commonplace for family members to be tested for genetic conditions when there appears to be a genetic link there.
+It’s now commonplace for family members to be tested for genetic conditions when there appears to be a genetic link.
 Discovering this gene mutation in 1995 was a game-changer for breast cancer research.
 It allowed people like me to discover their inherited risk for cancer and do something about it.
 Increased screening, prophylactic surgery and medications to reduce the risk are all possible now thanks to breast cancer research.

 While the World Has Been Focused on the Coronavirus, I’ve Been Beating Cancer